hugozap/react-samy-svg/README.md

 Properties:

 * path: (string) **required** the URL of the svg file
-* style: (object) style that will be applied to the SVG element when loaded
+* style: (object) style that will be forwarded to the SVG element when loaded
 * svgAttributes: (object) Use it to change the SVG root node attributes (like the viewbox).
+* onSVGReady (function): Callback called with the svg element.

 #### Proxy